On the Moon

 “I’m always watching the Moon and the moonlight.
 But I didn’t write about it.
 Maybe because I write about menstruation too much.”

-In this video, one of Japan’s most prominent contemporary writers, Hiromi Itō, reads one of her powerful poems on menstruation and explains how ‘menstruation’ in Japanese means ‘lunar rule’, which on a subconscious level links the menstrual cycle to the Moon.
+In this video, one of Japan’s most prominent contemporary writers, Hiromi Itō, reads one of her powerful poems on menstruation and explains how ‘menstruation’ in Japanese means ‘lunar rule’, which links the menstrual cycle to the Moon.
 Read more …

 “I’m always watching the Moon and the moonlight.
 But I didn’t write about it.
 Maybe because I write about menstruation too much.”
 In ancient Japan, Itō says, menstruating women were considered dirty and were sent to a different house – a shack – during their period: “Then I thought: “Wow.
 I’m dirty.”
 I’m sure that real feminists would hate it, but I’m not a good feminist, so I loved it.”